-- a.
+- Non-university context: A student may apply for credit on this basis, following admission to a degree program. - (2) Private study: A student who has been admitted to a degree program and has successfully completed at least one academic year of work (★24 or ★30) may apply for credit on this basis. - (3) Number of courses allowed: Normally, only ★18 obtained by special assessment may be applied to the degree program.
+In exceptional circumstances, the Director may permit additional credits by special assessment. - (4) Limitations - a.
 A student seeking credit in a prerequisite to a course in which advanced placement has been given must apply for credit by special assessment no later than the last day for course registration in the term in which the advanced course is being taken.
-Requirements for assessment must be completed within the prescribed three months. - Except under the special circumstances specified in (3) above, the maximum number of attempts to obtain credit by special assessment is ★18.

-Note: This limits the number of courses that may be challenged, regardless of results.

-- (5) Timing of assessments (deadlines): The deadline for completing the examination or assessment is three months from the date of application for credit by special assessment.
-Unless extenuating circumstances exist. students who fail to complete assessment requirements by the specified deadline will be considered to have cancelled their application and will have to reapply should they wish to complete that assessment.
-(See (4).) - (6) Courses not accepted: Graduate courses and Honors courses (i.e., those open only to Honors students and specified as such in the calendar) and normally 100-level courses and courses previously audited cannot be attempted by Special Assessment. - Transfer of credit by special assessment: A student who has obtained credits by special assessment (or by similar means) while enrolled in another university, college, Faculty, or school will be given advance credit in such courses only if the School of Native Studies accepts such courses in its degree programs.
-(See also (3) above.) - Grades assigned to special assessment courses: In a course attempted by special assessment, the results will be recorded, either as a grade point or pass/fail, according to the practice in the regular course.
-A student may not appeal the results in a course attempted by special - (9) Failure: A course attempted by special assessment and failed will be recorded on the student's transcript and will be computed into his or her academic record. - (10) Fee: A fee for credit by special assessment will be assessed and must be paid before the School undertakes the special assessment.
+Requirements for assessment must be completed within the prescribed three months. - Except under the special circumstances specified in (3) above, the maximum number of attempts to obtain credit by special assessment is ★18. - Note: This limits the number of courses that may be challenged, regardless of results. - (5) Timing of assessments (deadlines): The deadline for completing the examination or assessment is three months from the date of application for credit by special assessment.
+Unless extenuating circumstances exist, students who fail to complete assessment requirements by the specified deadline will be considered to have cancelled their application and will have to reapply should they wish to complete that assessment.
+(See (4).) - (6) Courses not accepted: Graduate courses and Honors courses (i.e., those open only to Honors students and specified as such in the calendar) and normally 100-level courses and courses previously audited cannot be attempted by Special Assessment. - (7) Transfer of credit by special assessment: A student who has obtained credits by special assessment (or by similar means) while enrolled in another university, college, Faculty, or school will be given advance credit in such courses only if the School of Native Studies accepts such courses in its degree programs.
+(See also (3) above.) - (8) Grades assigned to special assessment courses: In a course attempted by special assessment, the results will be recorded, either as a grade point or pass/fail, according to the practice in the regular course.
+A student may not appeal the results in a course attempted by special assessment. - (9) Failure: A course attempted by special assessment and failed will be recorded on the student's transcript and will be computed into his or her academic record. - (10) Fee: A fee for credit by special assessment will be assessed and must be paid before the School undertakes the special assessment.
 This fee is subject to change.
 See §22 for fee information.

-- (1) English 30 - (2) Subject from Group A or C or Aboriginal Studies 30
+- (1) English 30 or English Language Arts 30-1 - (2) Subject from Group A or C or Aboriginal Studies 30 $\,$